eitsupi/neo-r-polars/tests/testthat/_snaps/as_polars_df.md

       Caused by error in `infer_polars_dtype()`:
       !
 Can't infer polars dtype of the complex number 0+1i Caused by error in `as_polars_series()`:
-      !
-Unsupported object can be converted to a polars Series: an empty complex vector
+      ! an empty complex vector can't be converted to a polars Series.